robinlu0705/gaia-ui/README.md

-# Gaia
+# Gaia UI

-An in-house React UI framework

-## Setup
+A set of stateless React components for the web.

+## Create A Living Style-guide

+A living style-guide can help document styles, provide examples and create shared understanding among all team members.

+Gaia UI uses [styleguidist](https://github.com/styleguidist/react-styleguidist) to build the living style-guide for you.

-1. `npm install` - install all node_modules needed
+1. `npm install` - install all dependencies

-## Gaia Styleguide
-1. `npm run styleguide-build` - build component styleguide into `/styleguide`
+2. `npm run styleguide-build` - build the component style-guide into `./styleguide`
-2. `npm run styleguide-watch` - start a dev-server at port 3000

-## Unit tests
-1. unit tests using Karma(along with Mocha or Jasmine) are in `/components/**/__karma-tests__`.
-Switch framework by changing `frameworkName` variable in `karma.conf.js`
-2. `npm run karma-test` to start a test server, then karma will automatically start phantom.js to simulate a headless browser accessing test server and collect test results.
+3. Visit `./styleguide/index.html` to start browsing